touilleio/alephium-standalone/README.md

 ====

-This repository builds a container image of [Alephium layer 1 blockchain](https://alephium.org) full node based on the official `alephium/alephium`, wrapping the entrypoint with [snapshot-loader-entrypoint-wrapper.sh](./snapshot-loader-entrypoint-wrapper.sh) in order to add the following features:
+This repository builds a container image of [Alephium layer 1 blockchain](https://alephium.org) full node based on the official [`alephium/alephium`](https://hub.docker.com/r/alephium/alephium/tags), wrapping the entrypoint with [snapshot-loader-entrypoint-wrapper.sh](./snapshot-loader-entrypoint-wrapper.sh) in order to add the features described below.
+The final images are available in [Docker Hub](https://hub.docker.com/r/touilleio/alephium-standalone/tags) under the name `touilleio/alephium-standalone`.

+# Features

 - Loads the latest snapshot from [https://archives.alephium.org](https://archives.alephium.org) to speed up the initial sync, if not already sync'ed
 - Ships a default [mainet user.conf](./user-mainnet.conf) with the following config: